hackclub/forge/README.md

 ## Firmware

 * The Forge Mainboard will run on Marlin Firmware.
-(Custom, open source Forge Firmware is planned but development has been halted to work on MK2)
+(Custom, open source Forge Firmware had been planned but development has been halted as as of right now it is unrealistic)

 * **The Forge Mainboard (2-layer PCB) is supported by Klipper**
   * Using the Forge Printer with Klipper will be possible!
 The latest revision of the Forge Mainboard (2 layer PCB version) runs a STM32F405 which is fully compatible with Klipper!
-Additionally, we'll be providing a Klipper [WiP configuration file](https://github.com/blazecoding2009/Forge/blob/main/Firmware/klipper) and OrcaSlicer profiles (Coming Soon) for you!
+Additionally, we'll be providing a Klipper [WiP configuration file](https://github.com/hackclub/Forge/blob/main/Firmware/klipper) and OrcaSlicer profiles (Coming Soon) for you!
   * SBC Info:
     * **A Raspberry Pi Zero 2W will be required for *Klipper*.
 You can also use another SBC (that can run MainSailOS or Fluidd) with the same form factor.
 However, the Zero W (1st Gen) is highly not recommended due to performance limitations.
 Larger SBCs like the Raspberry Pi 1/2/3/4/5 boards are not compatible due to size limitations.
 We'll be providing a Raspberry Pi Zero Bracket available to print closer to MK2's launch!** The Forge Mainboard connects to the SBC via GPIO to GPIO, therefore, SPI touchscreens are not recommended.

 ## Additional notes

 * The full Forge Printer and Mainboard BOM will (soon be) at the bottom of this doc.
 The Forge Printer BOM will not be available until we begin prototyping.
-However, the BOM for the Forge Mainbaord is currently available as a CSV in `Electronics/Motherboard/billofmaterials.csv`.
+However, the BOM for the Forge Mainboard is currently available as a CSV in `Electronics/Motherboard/billofmaterials.csv`.
 * The estimated value of the Forge Printer is $200-$250, but this estimate will change over time.
   * However, Forge will be **100% Free for teens 18 and under after designing 5 models and submitting a PR**
 * Currently, Forge's parts and components are planned to be manufactured by [Siboor](https://www.siboor.com), a well established supplier of 3D Printing components.